Is Silent eHMI Enough? A Passenger-Centric Study on Effective eHMI for Autonomous Personal Mobility Vehicles in the Field: METHOD

-In this study, three eHMIs are designed for the APMV to communicate with a pedestrian while they encounter each other.
-In particular, they are a) eHMI with text messages (eHMI-T), b) eHMI with neutral voice (eHMI-NV), and c) eHMI with affective voice (eHMI-AV) as shown in Table~\ref{Tab:eHMIs}.
-The eHMI-T uses a smiley face together with a piece of text to indicate its yielding intention, and uses grateful eyes together with a piece of text to express its appreciation, \ie thanks.
+In this study, one GUI-based eHMI and two MUI-based eHMIs are designed for the APMV to communicate with a pedestrian while they encounter each other.
+In particular, they are a) GUI-based eHMI with text messages (eHMI-T), b) MUI-based eHMI with neutral voice (eHMI-NV), and c) MUI-based eHMI with affective voice (eHMI-AV) as shown in Table~\ref{Tab:eHMIs}.
+The eHMI-T uses a smiley face together with a piece of text to indicate its yielding intention, and uses grateful eyes together with a piece of text to express its appreciation, \ie \textit{thanks}.
 Both the eHMI-NV and eHMI-AV have the same GUI design for their eHMI as that for the eHMI-T, but they differ in their VUIs.
 To be more specific, the eHMI-NV utilizes a neutral voice~\footnote{The voice is generated by \textit{Microsoft Nanami Online}.
 The voice pitch was set to -10\% for the neutral voice; and +15\% for the affective voice.
-The voices for eHMI-NV and eHMI-AV can be found at \\\url{https://1drv.ms/f/s!AqdIEHyOvvX56E_YDn2VRzSeU1KK} } to say ``After you'' and ``Thank you'' to pedestrians, while the eHMI-AV utilizes an affective voice~\textsuperscript{\ref {Nanami}} to express ``Oh please, after you!'' and ``You are so kind.
+The voices for eHMI-NV and eHMI-AV can be found at \url{https://1drv.ms/f/s!AqdIEHyOvvX56E_YDn2VRzSeU1KK} } to say ``After you'' and ``Thank you'' to pedestrians, while the eHMI-AV utilizes an affective voice~\textsuperscript{\ref {Nanami}} to express ``Oh please, after you!'' and ``You are so kind.
 Thank you so much!''.
-Both of the VUIs are in Japanese as all participants are native Japanese speakers.
+Both of the voice cues are in Japanese as all participants are native Japanese speakers.

-Note that although the basic eHMI can be activited automatically by the APMV's movements (see Table~\ref{Tab:eHMIs_all}), to ensure the performance for communication with pedestrians, a trained experimenter who follows the APMV remotely controls the eHMI and activates the designated GUI and VUIs at a certain moment.
+Note that although the basic eHMI can be activated automatically by the APMV's movements (see Table~\ref{Tab:eHMIs_all}), to ensure the performance for communication with pedestrians, a trained experimenter who followed the APMV remotely controled the eHMI and activated the designated GUI and VUIs at a certain moment.